 ~ Dr. Steven Lenhert — professor of cell and molecular biology, Florida State University; avid music technologist

 “The Deliberate Practice Bootcamp gave me a methodical approach for improving my practice process after many years of unknowns.
 The information presented in the bootcamp was very specific and immediately relevant.
 It played a major role in boosting my confidence and definitely helped me in winning my audition for the Boise Philharmonic.”

 ~ Alex Artale — principal timpanist, Boise Philharmonic

-“Jason Haaheim's presentation to our NYU undergraduate performance majors — woodwinds, brass, strings and percussion — was GREAT: an over-the-top hit with our students and faculty!
-Jason's multimedia approach to how to practice effectively, referred to as the ‘Deliberate Practice Bootcamp' was one of the most inspired, intriguing and informative classes I have ever attended.
+“Jason's Deliberate Practice Bootcamp presentation to our undergraduate performance majors — woodwinds, brass, strings, and percussion — was GREAT: an over-the-top hit with our students and faculty!
+Jason's multimedia approach on how to practice effectively was one of the most inspired, intriguing, and informative classes I've ever attended.
 Using scientific methods to perfect his art, he will show all who attend his classes the pathway to effective auditioning, performing, and success.”

 ~ Matt Sullivan — NYU Director of Wind Studies and Professor of Oboe

 “After working with Jason, my preparation and productivity had such a huge overhaul that I've improved more in the last two months than in the last two years.”